penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/output.md

 2. The privacy of the note data is enforced via:

     2.1 The output note, which includes the amount, asset, and address of the recipient, is symmetrically encrypted to a key that only the recipient and sender can derive, as specified in [Transaction Cryptography](../../addresses_keys/transaction_crypto.md).
-The sender address can *optionally* be included in the symmetrically encrypted memo field of the transaction, which can be decrypted by any output in that transaction as specified in [Transaction Cryptography](../../addresses_keys/transaction_crypto.md).
+The return (sender) address can *optionally* be included in the symmetrically encrypted memo field of the transaction, which can be decrypted by any output in that transaction as specified in [Transaction Cryptography](../../addresses_keys/transaction_crypto.md).
 The sender or recipient can authorize other parties to view the contents of the note by disclosure of these symmetric keys.

     2.2 The note commitment scheme used for property 1 preserves privacy via the hiding property of the note commitment scheme.
 The sender demonstrates knowledge of the opening of the [note commitment in zero-knowledge](#note-commitment-integrity).